wernight/Blender-Gcode-Import/README.md

 I've been using the importer in conjunction with <a href="https://github.com/alessandro-zomparelli/gcode-exporter">Alessandro Zomparelli's Gcode exporter</a> for Blender.

-For some Blender operations it helps if the paths are evenly subdivided to give some modifiers the necessary resolution.
+For some Blender operations it helps if the paths are evenly segmentized to give some modifiers the necessary resolution.
 Use the 'subdivide' option in the importer for that.

 Another option is to split the layers into single Blender objects, makes editing or animating them easier.